top of page

 0

-Why a Gradual Dog Food Transition is Important
+Why a Gradual Transition to Roo Food Matters

-• Begin the dog food transition by mixing 25% Roo Food with 75% of their current food.
+• Start by mixing 25% Roo Food with 75% of their current food.

-• Adjust meals to half Roo Food, half their previous food.
+• Shift to a 50/50 mix of Roo Food and their previous food.

-• Continue monitoring for any digestive issues and ensure hydration.
+• Continue observing for any changes, and ensure your pup is staying hydrated.

 • Consistent energy levels

 • Loose stools?
-Slow down the transition and add a small amount of plain pumpkin for fiber.
+Slow the transition and consider adding a spoonful of plain canned pumpkin.

 • Picky eater?
-Warm Roo Food slightly or mix in a small amount of warm bone broth.
+Try gently warming Roo Food or adding a bit of warm, unsalted bone broth.

 Comments